 Listening well may reveal facts unknown or challenges unseen.
 When you are “with” people, you honor and value them as human beings.
 This is the most important part of the process and can create bridges toward change or a peaceful solution.

 Remember to start with a positive.
 Be attuned to the impact of what you say and how you say it.
 Even when you have good intentions, you don’t know how your message will be received.
 Your greatest empathy skills are required to avoid provoking a backlash of resentment.
 Criticism is best used as an opportunity to work together to solve a problem, but you need to make this intention clear.

 Using an executive coach can help clear up limiting beliefs and assumptions so that feedback can be used effectively.
 If you are a CEO or other bona fide executive, coaching may well be the perfect way to grow your skillset.

 Click the button below to schedule a complimentary executive coaching session with me.
 I think you will be surprised with the results of even one session!

-Have you tried the feedback strategies from the last two One-Minute Coaching™ posts, “Giving Feedback Is Risky, but Necessary” and “Balancing Positive & Negative Feedback”?
+- Have you tried the feedback strategies from our other One-Minute Coaching™ posts on this topic, “Giving Feedback Is Risky, but Necessary” and “Balancing Positive & Negative Feedback”?

 Finally, here is a parting question to take you to a more advanced level of executive functioning: